 Every time we use a toilet, every time we wash our hands, every time we drink clean water, we are exercising a human right that we are privileged to have.
 Sanitation, clean water, and adequate waste removal provide a solution that reduces disease, death, and poverty.

 Sanitation Disproportionately Affects Women

-Women in poverty are disproportionately affected by a lack of access to sanitation, resulting in increased risks to their health, safety and future.
+Women in poverty are disproportionately affected by a lack of access to sanitation in four key areas.
+Each of these results in increased risks to their health, safety and future.

 - Responsibility to keep any sanitation facilities clean (if they exist) often falls to women.
 They dispose of waste and dirty water, usually without protective clothing and/or equipment.

 - Women are responsible for the care of children and the elderly, who are at higher risk of becoming sick when exposed to poor sanitation.

 - Women are exposed to more pathogens than men, due to cleaning and caregiving responsibilities.
 This increased exposure increases the risk of sickness.

 - Using unclean or inadequate facilities carries an increased risk of UTI's for women and girls.